NickChittle/qrcodejs/README.md

 QRCodeJS
 ========

-Project can be easily demonstarted on a Linux computer by executing src/server.sh and navigating to http://localhost:8080/page.html on a browser.
+Project can be easily demonstrated on a Linux computer by executing src/server.sh and navigating to http://localhost:8080/page.html on a browser.

 To test that the QR encodes correctly you can right-click on the image and